charlie5/aShell/README.md

        Put_Line (Output);
     end;

-This produce output similar to ...
+This will produce output similar to ...

      14      56     434